The Studio

 Part of 'Time to Give' — a charity auction devoted entirely to Nordic watchmaking, organised by Stockholm Time.
 A gold sunburst outer dial, deep black centre, small seconds at six, on a hand-stitched yellow leather strap.
 Every bid goes directly to the Jonte Foundation's work supporting families in need.
 No buyer's commission.
 One watch.
 One chance.

-Dial Study — Betsy Ross
+Conceptual Study — Betsy Ross

 Thirteen stars on a deep-blue guilloché centre.
 One for each original colony.
 Developed in 2026 — the year the United States marks 250 years of independence — as a quiet acknowledgement of a founding moment, not a souvenir of it.